Call Now:

 3. Slow Drains And Flushes

-It is common for drains and flushes to become slow in case of a blockage.
-So, if you suspect that there is a clog in your sewer lines, carefully observe the flow of water when using your toilets and sinks.
+It is common for drains and flushes to become slow due to a blockage.
+So, if you suspect a clog in your sewer lines, carefully observe the flow of water when using your toilets and sinks.

 In isolated cases, water flow may become slow due to plumbing problems in the piping or the accumulation of hairs and other debris.
 However, if you notice that sewer water flow has become slow for numerous fixtures simultaneously, your sewer line is clogged.